simllll/stream-webrtc-tab/README.md

 # Known Issues
 * the resolution for the webrtc screen is limited (due to chromecast limitations it seems), it would be possible technically speaken, but a custom app is not allowed to use the full resolution
+* performance in general: this approach needs quite a good server to stream multiple dashboards. the higher the resolution, the more ressources are needed.

 CONTRIBUTIONS WELCOME!
 If you are willing to help, just open a PR or contact me via bug system or simon.tretter@hokify.com.

 # Frontend